smalos/nuBuilder4-Code-Library/codelib/browse_add_delete_buttons/README.md

 ☛ Code: deleteRow

-☛ Give it a *Description*
+☛ Enter a *Description*

-☛ Add this code to the PHP field
+☛ Add this code to the PHP field:

 <details>